My first wideband receiver was the Icom PCR-1000

 (aviation data) etc.

-, a 0.1MHz to 2GHz receiver and I love it very much,
+, a 0.1MHz to 2GHz receiver (with the high stability crystal oven installed) and I

-it's a great piece of hardware, expensive maybe - but has
+just love it, it's a great piece of hardware,

 everything I demand of a receiver, I won't trade away quality and feel just to